alairon/SwitchRP/README.md

 ## Using the Application
 Ensure that Discord is open in the background prior to opening the application.

-For more information, please refer to the (Wiki)[#] (Wiki placeholder -- it'll be set up soon)!
+For more information, please refer to the [Wiki](https://github.com/alairon/SwitchRP/wiki).

 ## Development Information
-As of v0.7.1, this application used the following configuration:
+As of v1.0.0, this application used the following configuration:
 * `Node.js v11.2.0`
 * `npm v6.4.1`
-* `Electron: 4.0.1`
+* `Electron: 4.0.3`

 ## Limitations
 ### Application
 After adding a custom entry, the program does not immediately add the entry to the list.
 Restarting the application should resolve this issue.

+Links appearing inside the application such as "Discord Developer Portal" are currently disabled as they open inside the main window instead of your browser of choice.

 ### Discord
 A limitation from Discord only allows users to update their status once every 15 seconds.
 Your status may not be updated immediately after pressing the "Update Status" and "Disconnect" buttons.